U.S. retail is at a crossroads.

-Despite a 4.2 percent rise in 2017 over the previous year, U.S. retail growth is lumpy and clearly not firing on all cylinders.
-Every week brings gloomy news of bankruptcies or downsizings.
+Despite a 4.2% rise in 2017 over the previous year, retail growth is lumpy and clearly not firing on all cylinders.
+Nearly every week brings news of bankruptcies or downsizings.
 Online sales, meanwhile, have been climbing, underpinning the sector’s overall growth.

 Watch: Alibaba’s New Retail Explained